 The annual membership fee is $150.
 OCT members who are receiving regular payroll will have this amount deducted from their pay in January.
 This applies only to those on contract or on an LTO.

 Those who work daily OT assignments, or are on maternity, self-funded or long-term leaves are responsible for paying their annual membership fee directly to the Ontario College of Teachers.

 The College only sends out email reminders.
-Regardless of a reminder or not, you need to pay this by the end of April each year in order to be employed by the BWDSB.
+Regardless of a reminder or not, you need to pay this by April 15 each year in order to be employed by the BWDSB.

 SICK LEAVE for LTO only

 Part-time employees (including term assignments of less than a full year) will be allocated 11 days pro-rated to FTE and the length of the work year.

 All sick days will be allocated at the beginning of the year or assignment regardless of start date.

 For example, a 1.0 LTO starting on the first day of the semester would be allocated 5.5 sick days.
 If the assignment is only 2 months in duration, you would get 40% of that, or 2.2 sick days.

 Note: there are NO medical benefits available to OTs, either daily or long-term, with BWDSB